zmunir93/Art_Basel_Project/README.md

 # Eventnow

 Simple first rails app.
 Collaborated with 3 other team members to build this out over a weekend.
-The app is mainly focused around the Art Basel event and allows the user to have a view all the events for the week, view the artwork, and leave a comment.
+The app is mainly focused around the Art Basel event and allows the user to view all the events for the week, view the artwork, and leave a comment.
 Main focus was to understand MVC, and different ways to implement small features with rails.

 ## Getting Started